-Hydrogen Fires
+03.12 Hydrogen Fires

-Hydrogen fires may occur as the result of leakage from hydrogen tanks, hydrogen piping, and bearing/seal surface that contains hydrogen within process equipment (e.g., the turbine generator set or hydrogen recombiners).
+Hydrogen fires may occur as the result of leakage from hydrogen tanks, hydrogen piping, and bearing/seal surfaces that contains hydrogen within process equipment (e.g., the turbine generator set or hydrogen recombiners).

 If for a given fire area, hydrogen fires might be a significant factor in the risk quantification, additional guidance will be needed to complete the Phase 2 analysis.
 Guidance from either Regional or Headquarters fire protection staff should be sought in the treatment of these fires.

-FIRE DAMAGE STATES
+0609F.3-04 GUIDANCE FOR IDENTIFYING AND CHARACTERIZING FIRE DAMAGE STATES

-FDS 1
+04.01 FDS 1

 Develop a list of ignition and damage targets within the ZOI of the ignition source.
-The radial ZOI of combustible liquid fires can be determined from Figures A.-A.and Figures A.-A.in Attachment 8 for confined and unconfined combustible liquid fires respectively.
+Screening values of the vertical and radial ZOI for electrical enclosures are given in Attachment 8, Table A.01.
+Screening values of the vertical and radial ZOI for other fixed ignition sources and transient combustibles are given in Attachment 8, Table A.02.
+The vertical and radial ZOI of combustible liquid fires can be determined from Figures A.02-A.07 and Figures A.08-A.13 in Attachment 8 for confined and unconfined combustible liquid fires, respectively.
 The following information is needed for each target:

-Vertical distance of the target from the , or radial distance between the target and the edge of the ignition source
+Vertical distance of the target from the base of the fire, or radial distance between the target and the edge of the ignition source.

 Target type: Sensitive electronics; thermoplastic, Kerite, or thermoset cable